 5 Virtual Meeting Tips for Remote and Hybrid Leaders

 Across seemingly every industry and vertical, remote and hybrid work have been continuing to rise in popularity for some time – and this was the case even long before the pandemic, as well.
-In fact, since 2009, the number of people working from home has risen by 159%, with 16% of all companies in the world now operating on a 100% remote basis.
+We've compiled a list of virtual meeting tips to help you maximize engagement, productivity, and collaboration in your remote and hybrid work environments.

 There are a number of reasons for this, but it is certainly due largely to advancements in technology and to people increasingly valuing flexibility and work-life balance when considering job opportunities.
 Remote work is not expected to subside anytime soon, either, as 85% of managers believe having teams with remote workers will eventually become the norm.